mantl/mantl/vagrant/README.rst

 in the `Consul docs <https://www.consul.io/docs/guides/bootstrapping.html>`_, this setup is inherently unstable.

-Moreover two features of Mantl are not supported on Vagrant: GlusterFS and Traefik.
-The Traefik UI will show a 403 forbidden error, because there are no edge nodes.
+Moreover, GlusterFS and LVM are not supported on Vagrant, and Traefik (edge nodes) are turned off by default.
 GlusterFS support might happen in the future, but it is an optional feature and not a priority.